-The General Assembly of the State (Act of 1872, chapter 303, and 1879, chapter 315) has provided for furnishing board, fuel, lights, and washing to the incumbent of one State Scholarship from each Senatorial District in the State, to be appointed by the Board of School Commissioners, by and with the advice and consent of the Senators in their respective districts, after competitive examination.
-The law requires that the candidates shall produce before the Board of School Commissioners satisfactory evidence of their moral character, and of their inability or the inability of their parents or guardians, to pay the regular college charges.
-A blank form or certificate, drawn in conformity to the above law. will be forwarded to the secretaries of the several school boards for the use of the appointees to the said scholarships.
+The General Assembly of the State (Act of 1872, chapter 303, and 1879, chapter 315) has provided for furnishing board, fuel. lights, and washing to the incumbent of one State Scholarship from each Senatorial District in the State, to be appointed by the Board of School Commissioners, by and with the advice and consent of the Senators in their respective districts, after competitive examination.
+The law regires that the candidate shall produce before the Board of School Commissioners satisfactory evidence of their moral character, and not their inability or the inability of their parents or guardians, to pay the regular college charges.
+A blank form or certificate, drawn in conformity to the above law, will be forwarded to the secretaries of the several school boards for the use of the appointees to the said scholarships.
 These scholarships are tenable for four years, and the incumbents are required by law to pledge themselves that they will continue students of the college for the full term of four years, unless prevented by unavoidable necessity, and that they will teach school within the State for not less than two years after leaving college.
 To obtain a full collegiate education, the object contemplated by the Act, candidates should be prepared to enter at least the Freshman Class of the college.
 The boards of school commissioners are earnestly requested to exercise great care in the selection of these students, and especially to appoint none deficient in preparation.
 The Faculty is empowered to extend the term of these scholarships one year in case of worthy students.
-The incumbents of these scholarships will hereafter be required to provide their own textbooks.
+The incumbents of these scholarships will hereafter be required to provide their own text-

-After graduation of the present Senior Class there will be ten vacancies in these scholarships, viz., one each from the counties of Allegany, Caroline, Frederick, Howard, Montgomery, Prince George, Queen Anne, Somerset and Washington, and from the Second Legislative District of Baltimore City.
+After graduation of the present Senior Class there will be six vacancies in these scholarships, viz: one each from the counties of Calvert, Carroll, Cecil, Talbot, Washington and Wicomico.

 In filling these vacancies, the boards of school commissioners are requested (other things being equal) to appoint those candidates who are not less than sixteen years of age, and are most advanced in their studies.
-It is desired that all applicants hereafter should be prepared, in at least Mathematics and English studies, to enter the Freshman Class of the college.
+It is desired that all applicants hereafter should be prepared, in at least Mathematics and English studies, to enter the Freshman Class of the College.